kopancek/devx-scratch/2022/scaletesting/log.snb.md

 Log:
 - I'm trying to import a smaller repo, such as genjidb/genji.
 It's taking ages and it's just 2000 commits.
 Megarepo has 700k commits.
+- Tried with my own vimconfig, about 100 commits, took 5m
+- Now trying in the devx cloud instance to do the same on genjidb/genji (2k commits)
+  - `gcloud compute ssh --zone "us-central1-a" "devx"  --project "davedev-sg"`
+  - `cd /sg/scaletesting`
+  - `source p4.sh`
+  - `cd /sg/scaletesting/repos/medium`